filecoin-project/specs/mining.md

 - `Tickets` - An array containing a new ticket, and, if applicable, any intermediary tickets generated to prove appropriate delay for any failed election attempts.
 See [ticket generation](expected-consensus.md#ticket-generation).
 - `ElectionProof` - A signature over the final ticket from the `Tickets` array proving.
 See [checking election results](expected-consensus.md#checking-election-results).
 - `ParentWeight` - As described in [Chain Weighting](expected-consensus.md#chain-weighting).
-- `Parents` - the CIDs of the parent blocks.
+- `Parents` - the CIDs of the parent blocks, i.e. the parent `TipSet`.
 - `ParentState` - Note that it will not end up in the newly generated block, but is necessary to compute to generate other fields.
 To compute this:
-  - Take the `ParentState` of one of the blocks in the chosen parent set (invariant: this is the same value for all blocks in a given parent set).
+  - Take the `ParentState` of one of the blocks in the chosen parent set (invariant: this is the same value for all blocks in a given parent set, assuming the TipSet was properly formed).
+  - Order all blocks in the parent set (the TipSet) by their tickets
-  - For each block in the parent set, ordered by their tickets:
+  - For each block in the parent set:
     - Apply each message in the block to the parent state, in order.
-If a message was already applied in a previous block, skip it.
+If a message was already applied in a previous block, skip it -- do not reapply the message.
-    - Transaction fees are given to the miner of the block that the first occurance of the message is included in.
+    - Transaction fees are given to the miner of the block that the first occurrence of the message is included in.
 If there are two blocks in the parent set, and they both contain the exact same set of messages, the second one will receive no fees.
     - It is valid for messages in two different blocks of the parent set to conflict, that is, A conflicting message from the combined set of messages will always error.
 Regardless of conflicts all messages are applied to the state.
     - TODO: define message conflicts in the state-machine doc, and link to it from here
 - `MsgRoot` - To compute this: